FHantke/brave-browser-wiki/Uplifting-a-pull-request.md

 ./script/uplift.py --labels=ui,bug --uplift-using-pr=1632
 ```

-6. Do you only want to submit a patch against RELEASE and BETA? (not dev). *Use start-from*:
+6. Do you only want to submit a patch against RELEASE and BETA?. *Use start-from*:
 ```
 ./script/uplift.py --uplift-to=release --start-from=beta --uplift-using-pr=1632
 ```